 I’ll start off by listing all of the inhabitants of our home.
-As far as humans go, there’s myself (Cheryl), my husband (Mike), and our three children, Noah (18), Ollie (13) and Benji (9).
-We share our 1,100 sq. ft. home with our two dogs (one small, one medium), over a dozen fish (most of which are housed in a 6-foot long tank), and a crawdad who lives in a small tank on my kitchen counter.
-Because, where else would I put him?
+As far as humans go, there’s myself, my husband, and our three children, Noah, Ollie, and Benji.
+We share our 1,100 sq. ft. home with our two dogs (one small, one medium), over a dozen fish (most of which are housed in a 6-foot long tank), and an adorable bearded dragon who thinks he’s a frog.

 Throughout the Spring and Summer, the population of our home usually grows in the form of furry/slithery critters.
 In the past, we’ve adopted snakes, pond fish, toads, birds, stray kittens and even a baby owl.
 Don’t worry, we never keep them.
 We simply observe them, rehabilitate them, re-home them or release them back into the wild.

 We also manage to entertain fairly regularly and we host three members of my husband’s family for two weeks each December.
 Yes, we are that crazy.
 There’s a nearly constant stream of young people (my kids’ friends) coming in and out and raiding our refrigerator.
 Which, by the way, I wouldn’t trade for the world.
 They are like family to us.

 You may be wondering why we are living small in 1,100 sq. ft.
 Did we lose a bet?
 Did we buy a small house when there were only two of us and later started adding children?
 Maybe we misread the real estate listing when we bought our home and thought we were getting 11,000 sq. ft. instead?
 Nope.
 We chose this home on purpose.